 The good news is you don't need to wait for an infestation to take action.
 Most household insects enter through predictable places — tiny cracks, poorly sealed gaps, vents, and air bricks — and once you block those access points, you remove the problem at the source.

-In this guide, you’ll learn how to insect proof your home step-by-step: where insects get in, the most common entry routes in UK properties, and the simple DIY proofing measures you can use to keep flies, ants, moths, spiders and more out for good.
+In this guide, you'll learn how to insect proof your home step-by-step: where insects get in, the most common entry routes in UK properties, and the simple DIY proofing measures you can use to keep flies, ants, moths, spiders and more out.

 Why insect proofing is important